 Gravity Fed: Fixtures that only use gravity (weight of the water in the tank) as the source of energy for flushing.

 Pressure Assist: Fixtures that use the potential energy in the building’s pressurized water line to compress air within a containment vessel inside the toilet tank.
 Compressed air behind the water provides a more vigorous flushing action than the gravity fed.

 Vacuum Assist – Fixtures that create a low level of vacuum (negative air pressure) to assist with the flushing action.

 If you want a toilet with the best flush performance, you MUST check the MaP scores!
 Go here to do a search for just the right toilet to meet your needs: https://www.map-testing.com/map-search/

 Remember that toilets with scores of 500 and above will provide you with excellent performance.

 Generally, a colored toilet can be a disadvantage, particularly if choosing a trendy color requires you to also replace the bathroom lavatory sink and the tub in order to maintain continuity.
 In addition, when its time to sell your home, today’s ‘popular’ color may be tomorrow’s albatross.
 We recommend sticking with white or off-white (sometimes referred to as biscuit or beige or bone), all of which are commonly found in homes today.

-Presumably the toilet you choose will be installed and operating for at least 20 years.
+Presumably the toilet you choose will be installed and operating for at least 25 years.
 Don’t attempt to save a few dollars on a toilet purchase when you are making an ‘investment’ in your home that will have lasting functionality and use.
-Also note that flush performance and user satisfaction is not directly related to what you paid for the toilet.
+Also note that flush performance and user satisfaction are not directly related to what you paid for the toilet.
 In fact, some of the best performing toilets are also the least expensive; and some of the most expensive are only marginal when it comes to performance.